HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

 The ADDIL instruction is typically used to produce a 32bit address offset in combination with the load and store instruction.
 The following example will use a 32-bit offset for loading a value into general register one.
-GR10 holds a logical address.
-The ADDIL instruction will add the left 22-bit portion padded with zeroes to the right to a register.
+GR11 holds a logical address.
+The ADDIL instruction will add the left 22-bit portion padded with zeroes to the right to GR11 and store the result in teh scratch register R0.
 The instruction sequence

 ```
-   ADDIL  R1, R11, L%ofs
+   ADDIL  R11, L%ofs
-   LDW    R3, R%ofs(R11)
+   LDW    R3, R%ofs(R0)
 ```

 <!--------------------------------------------------------------------------------------------------------->